See a Doctor

 There is no known cure for Ehlers-Danlos Syndrome, but management of the condition can significantly reduce the severity of the symptoms.
 The primary focus of treatment is on managing symptoms and taking preventive actions to enhance the well-being of those with the condition.
 The treatment approach is often determined by the specific type of EDS diagnosed.

-Successfully managing EDS typically involves collaboration with a team of healthcare experts.
+Successfully managing EDS typically involves collaboration with a team of healthcare experts who can help guide you through treatment options that include medications, diet changes, physical therapy, and other life style changes.
 This team might include geneticists, physical therapists, occupational therapists, cardiologists, and pain management professionals, all working together to craft a personalized treatment plan for each patient.

 Conditions that often appear with EDS